-Condoms (both male and female versions) are the only contraceptive methods that can, in addition to preventing unintended pregnancy, reduce the risk of transmission of most Sexually Transmitted Infections (STIs) during sex.
+Condoms (both external and internal versions) are the only contraceptive methods that reduce the risk of transmission of most Sexually Transmitted Infections (STIs) when used effectively for vaginal, oral and anal sex.

-If your condom splits, comes off or is not put on properly during sex you should visit your GP or a Sexual Health Clinic for advice.
+If the condom splits, comes off or is not put on properly during sex you should visit your GP or a Sexual Health Clinic for advice.